Climate of Indonesia

 The climate of Indonesia is almost entirely tropical.
-The uniformly warm waters that make up 81% of Indonesia's area ensure that temperatures on land remain fairly constant, with the coastal plains averaging 28 °C, the inland and mountain areas averaging 26 °C, and the higher mountain regions, 23 °C. Temperature varies little from season to season, and Indonesia experiences relatively little change in the length of daylight hours from one season to the next; the difference between the longest day and the shortest day of the year is only forty-eight minutes.
+The uniformly warm waters that make up 81% of Indonesia's area ensure that temperatures on land remain fairly constant, with the coastal plains averaging 28 °C, the inland and mountain areas averaging 26 °C, and the higher mountain regions averaging 23 °C. Temperature varies little from season to season, and Indonesia experiences relatively little change in the length of daylight hours from one season to the next; the difference between the longest day and the shortest day of the year is only forty-eight minutes.
 This allows crops to be grown all year round.

 The main variable of Indonesia's climate is not temperature or air pressure, but rainfall.
 The area's relative humidity ranges between 70 and 90%.
 Winds are moderate and generally predictable, with monsoons usually blowing in from the south and east in June through September and from the northwest in December through March.
 Typhoons and large-scale storms pose little hazard to mariners in Indonesian waters; the major danger comes from swift currents in channels, such as the Lombok and Sape straits.

 Indonesia experiences a number of climates, mostly tropical rainforest (highest precipitation), followed by tropical monsoon and tropical savanna (lowest precipitation).
 (Note: The tropical monsoon climate predominantly lies along Java's coastal north, Sulawesi's coastal south and east, and Bali, while the tropical savanna climate lies in isolated parts of Central Java, lowland East Java, coastal southern Papua and smaller islands to the east of Lombok.)
 However, oceanic climates and subtropical highland climates are found in a number of high-altitude regions in Indonesia, mostly between 1500 and 3500 m above sea level.
 Regions that are above this level (mostly in the Papuan highlands) fall into the tundra climate category and the subpolar oceanic category.

 Monsoons

 The extreme variations in rainfall are linked with the Australian-Indonesian monsoons.
-Generally speaking, there is a dry season (April to September), influenced by the Australian continental air masses, and a rainy season (October to March) that is caused by Asia and Pacific Ocean air masses.
+Generally speaking, there is a dry season (April to September), caused by Australian continental air masses, and a rainy season (October to March), caused by air masses in Asia and the Pacific Ocean.
 Local wind patterns, however, can greatly modify these general wind patterns, especially in the islands of central Maluku—Seram, Ambon, and Buru.
 This oscillating annual pattern of wind and rain is related to Indonesia's geographical location as an isthmus between two large continents.
 In September and May, high pressure over the Gobi desert moves winds from that continent toward the northwest.
 As the winds reach the equator, the Earth's rotation causes them to veer off their original course in a northeasterly direction toward the Southeast Asian mainland.
 During January and February, a corresponding low pressure system over Asia causes the pattern to reverse.
 The result is a monsoon which is augmented by humid breezes from the Indian Ocean, producing significant amounts of rain throughout many parts of the Malay Archipelago.
 See also monsoon trough.